tliron/prudence/QUICKSTART.md

         context.log.info('present');
         const data = {name: context.variables.name};
         context.write(JSON.stringify(data));
+        context.cacheDuration = 5;
     }

+As for "cacheDuration", you can set it anywhere.
+However, it might make most sense to set it in "present", because that's were we often retrieve our data, which may inform out decision about how long it should be cached, if at all.

 The "construct" hook is very powerful.
 If it exists, it is called by Prudence *before* trying the cache.
 So, this is where we can set the parameters that tell Prudence how